With summer winding down in Lake Worth, now is a good time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do involves:
+Some of the work we perform consists of:

-• Viewing the blower, motor, drain line and coils
+• Inspecting the blower, motor, drain line and coils

 • Checking pressure and temperature

-• Testing lines, refrigerant levels and connections
+• Reviewing lines, refrigerant totals and connections

-There’s still time to have a tune-up done this fall—and we can get your furnace prepped for heating season too.
+It’s not too late to have maintenance done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of things:
+You’ll only need a few tools:

 • Wet-dry vacuum and hose with a soft brush attachment